Tax residence: when a simple TRC is not enough

 • Issuance of a driver's license

-• Purchase of local insurance
+• Subscription to a local insurance

 In France